JorelAli/CommandAPI/README.md

   The CommandAPI's annotation system has always been a bit limited and was primarily introduced as a proof-of-concept.
 In this update, the CommandAPI's annotation system will be improved to be (ideally) as powerful as the non-annotation system and have slightly better type safety, support for non-static methods and better checks to prevent invalid command generation.

-  **CustomArgument improvements**

-  The CustomArgument class is fairly flexible, but nowhere near flexible enough.
-In this update, more attention will be focused on the CustomArgument class to provide it the ability to extend from all other argument types as a base.

   **Argument conflict detection**

   The CommandAPI simply uses the Brigadier system under the hood.
 This system is prone to _argument conflicts_, which is where certain arguments are given priority over other arguments.
 (For example "hello" and "123" are both valid string arguments, but if you have a command that has a string argument or an integer argument, Brigadier may ignore the integer argument).
 In this update, the CommandAPI will try to spot potential conflicts and add a warning in the console.
 The research required for this is also required in order to implement optional arguments (which is not coming out in this release).